Relocation of association football teams in the United Kingdom: Mitchell Shackleton → Irlam F.C.

 Formed as Mitchell Shackleton F.C. in October 1969 by a group of employees working for Mitchell, Shackleton and Company Limited, the club was initially headquartered at the Oddfellows Arms, Patricroft, before moving to St Michael's Community Centre, Peel Green in 1973.
 The start of 2001–02 season saw the club change its name to Irlam Mitchell Shackleton F.C. in anticipation of its relocation to Silver Street, Irlam.
 In 2006 the team dropped the Mitchell Shackleton suffix to become Irlam F.C.
 Both Patricroft and Peel Green are areas of Eccles, Greater Manchester.
 Both Irlam and Eccles are now part of the City of Salford, although both were historically a part of Lancashire.

 Newton Heath → Manchester United

 Manchester United were founded (as Newton Heath) in the Manchester neighbourhood of Newton Heath in 1878, and moved within the city to Clayton in 1893.
-After adopting the Manchester United name in 1902, they moved just outside the city to Stretford in 1910 and have stayed there ever since.
+After adopting the Manchester United name in 1902, they moved just outside the city to Stretford in 1910 to then a new stadium Old Trafford and have stayed there ever since.